oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

     ------------------------------------------
      ```

-    Here we have shown only for first 10 nodes for reference.
-Similarly we will have communities detected for all the 974 nodes.
-Detail analysis is done on the smaller graph in next lab.
+    Here we have shown only for first ten nodes for reference.
+Similarly, we will have communities detected for all 974 nodes.
+Detailed analysis is done on the smaller graph in the next lab.

 ## Task 3: Choose the clusters from the result of Infomap from the main graph

-These are few of the clusters which formed after running community detection on the main graph we have created in the Lab 4.
+These are a few of the clusters which formed after running community detection on the main graph we have created in Lab 4.
 We take the nodes from these clusters and the connected edges to these nodes and dump the data to newly created tables.

-1. Below are the tables from the cluster related to Personal Details of Patient.
-Look into the below tables in the output and check all the tables from Patient related cluster.
+1. Below are the tables from the cluster related to the Personal Details of the Patient.
+Look into the below tables in the output and check all the tables from the Patient related cluster.
 These tables will have the same community id in the output of Infomap.
-No action required here.
+No action is required here.

     ```text
     ESO_TRIGGER,PRSNL_ORG_RELTN,PROBLEM_COMMENT,MATCH_TAG_PARMS,CODE_CDF_EXT,CREDENTIAL,FILL_CYCLE_BATCH,DEPT_ORD_STAT_SECURITY,WORKING_VIEW_FREQ_INTERVAL,PRSNL_RELTN,PE_STATUS_REASON,PERSON_CODE_VALUE_R,CMT_CONCEPT,SCH_LOCK,PROC_PRSNL_RELTN,TRACKING_EVENT_HISTORY,CODE_VALUE_SET,PERSON_PRSNL_RELTN,DOSE_CALCULATOR_UOM,CLINICAL_SERVICE_RELTN,ENCNTR_PRSNL_RELTN,PREDEFINED_PREFS,PSN_PPR_RELTN,CODE_VALUE_EXTENSION,PRSNL,CODE_VALUE,PRSNL_RELTN_ACTIVITY,CMT_CONCEPT_EXTENSION
    ```

 2. Below are the tables from the cluster related to Medications.
-Look into the below tables in the output and check all the tables from Medications related cluster.
+Look into the below tables in the output and check all the tables from the Medications-related cluster.
 These tables will have the same community id in the output of Infomap.
-No action required here.
+No action is required here.

     ```text
       ORDER_CATALOG_ITEM_R,WARNING_LABEL_XREF,PACKAGE_TYPE,MED_IDENTIFIER,MED_PACKAGE_TYPE,MED_PRODUCT,MANUFACTURER_ITEM,WARNING_LABEL,MED_FLEX_OBJECT_IDX,MED_DEF_FLEX,ITEM_LOCATION_COST,QUANTITY_ON_HAND,MED_DISPENSE,MEDICATION_DEFINITION,MED_COST_HX,MED_INGRED_SET,MED_OE_DEFAULTS,RX_CURVE
    ```

 3. Below are the tables from the cluster related to Orders.
 Look into the below tables in the output and check all the tables from Orders related cluster.
 These tables will have the same community id in the output of Infomap.
-No action required here.
+No action is required here.

     ```text
       RENEW_NOTIFICATION_PERIOD,ORDER_REVIEW,BILL_ONLY_PROC_RELTN,FILM_USAGE,ORDER_CATALOG_SYNONYM,ORDERS,ORDER_INGREDIENT,ORDER_CATALOG,SCH_APPT_ORD,ORDER_ACTION,ORDER_IV_INFO,RAD_PROCEDURE_ASSOC,ORDER_NOTIFICATION,RAD_PRIOR_PREFS,RAD_FOLLOW_UP_RECALL,ACTIVITY_DATA_RELTN,ECO_QUEUE
    ```

-4. Consider the tables from above clusters related to Patient, Medications, and Orders.
-Mergering the tables from these clusters, by enclosing all tables in single quote with comma separator, forms the IN QUERY format in SQL.
-We call below text format as 'TABLES-FROM-SELECTED-CLUSTERS-IN-SQL-FORMAT' as alias.
-So that we can replace text in queries used in Task 2.
+4. Consider the tables from the above clusters related to Patients, Medications, and Orders.
+Merging the tables from these clusters by enclosing all tables in a single quote with a comma separator forms the IN QUERY format in SQL.
+We call the below text format 'TABLES-FROM-SELECTED-CLUSTERS-IN-SQL-FORMAT' as alias, which we will replace text in queries used in Task 2.

     ```text
     <copy>